Kotlin/kotlinx.serialization/README.md

 ### Android

 By default, proguard rules are supplied with the library.
-[These rules](rules/common.pro) keep serializers for _all_ serializable classes that are retained after shrinking.
+[These rules](rules/common.pro) keep serializers for _all_ serializable classes that are retained after shrinking, so you don't need additional setup.

-**These rules do not affect serializable classes with named companion objects.**
+**However, these rules do not affect serializable classes if they have named companion objects.**

-If you want to serialize classes with named companion objects, you need to add and edit rule below to your `proguard-rules.pro` configuration.
+If you want to serialize classes with named companion objects, you need to add and edit rules below to your `proguard-rules.pro` configuration.

 Note that the rules for R8 differ depending on the [compatibility mode](https://r8.googlesource.com/r8/+/refs/heads/master/compatibility-faq.md) used.